-- Respect for everyone
+- Respect everyone

 - Lead with humility

-- Strive for perfection
+- Pursue perfection

 - Ensure quality at the source

-- Improve the flow and the system
+- Improve flow and systems

 - Embrace scientific thinking